Ancient Whispers, Songs of Persia I. Meanings Behind The Ancient Iranian Traditions

 Day 30.
 Anaaraaam = Eternal Light

-* Zartosht means Shining Star
+* Zartosht or Zoroaster, means Shining Star

 * Gatha means Songs and Singing (Gatha are Zoroaster's words)